oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image067.png)

-**2.4.2.3** Now that we have a modified integration with a new service endpoint, we need to update PCS so that the comment sent in from the mobile application can be passed into ICS.
+**2.4.2.3** Now that we have a modified integration with a new service endpoint, we need to update PCS so that the comment sent in from the mobile application can be passed through ICS into EBS.

 # Part 3: Testing the New ICS Integration from PCS